Nursing Online Instruction Specialist- Contract with Benefits

 Job Duties and Responsibilities

 Works collaboratively with Nursing subject matter experts to develop and guide instructional design projects both in the classroom and virtually.
-Research the incoming changes in the NCLEX nursing licensing examination and works with faculty and IDEA Lab to revise online content, student-centered activities, and course examinations that support the changes.
-This includes applying instructional design principles and quality assessment techniques to create pedagogically sound learning interactions through evaluation and application of educational theory, assessment techniques, course development and integration of instructional technologies for diverse learners.
+Works with faculty and IDEA Lab to revise online content, student-centered activities, and course examinations that support the changes.

 Provides expertise to faculty on evaluating and providing feedback relating to online courses through Canvas.
 This includes recommending best practices, instructional strategies, and application of quality assurance guidelines for online learning and instruction.